 Resumable Upload¶

-A Python implementation of the TUS resumable upload protocol v1.0.0 — server and client in one package, with zero runtime dependencies.
+A Python implementation of the TUS resumable upload protocol v1.0.0 — server and client in one package, with zero runtime dependencies for the core path.

 Features¶

-- Zero Dependencies — built on the Python standard library only
+- Zero Dependencies (core) — server, client, and SQLite storage use only the Python standard library

-- Server & Client — complete implementation of both sides
+- Server & Client — full TUS 1.0.0 implementation of both sides

-- Resume Capability — automatically resume interrupted uploads
+- Resume Capability — automatic in-session and cross-session resume

-- Retry Logic — exponential backoff with configurable cap
+Upload-Checksumextension withsha1/sha256/sha512/md5(configurable per server, client picks one) - Retry Logic — exponential backoff with configurable cap and a custom

-UploadStatscallback - Web Framework Support — Flask, FastAPI, Django integration
+UploadStatscallback - Web Framework Support — Flask, FastAPI, Django, plus a generic ASGI adapter (

 Installation¶